herbowicz/Node.js-Todo-in-2-ways/README.md

 # Node.js Todo in 2 ways

-Inspired by <a href="https://github.com/CodersLab/Node.js_challenge_dzien_7/">Node.js challenge</a> and <a href="http://todomvc.com/">TodoMVC project</a>
 **2 solutions for creating a classic Todo app** using Node.js and Express as backend, to showcase CRUD operations in the most basic way.
+Inspired by <a href="https://github.com/CodersLab/Node.js_challenge_dzien_7/">Node.js challenge</a> and <a href="http://todomvc.com/">TodoMVC project</a>.

 ## app-fs
 Data stored in a .json file, using jQuery.